JasminMusic/hostfully-exercise/readme.md

 The tests are separated into files based on the application's functionality they cover.
 For example:
 - `create_computer.cy.ts`: Tests related to the Create Computer screen.
 - `edit_delete_computer.cy.ts`: Tests related to Editing and Deleting Computers.
+- Two tests are left failing on purpose due to the bug on page

 ### Pages